 What are wine legs?

-In a previous article in Decanter magazine, Jane Anson, said, ‘When you swirl wine in your glass, alcohol will first gather at the sides, then start to evaporate, while the water (and other molecules in the wine) will turn into droplets that will crawl back to the glass, like raindrops on a window.’
+As Jane Anson puts it in a previous Decanter Magazine article, ‘When you swirl wine in your glass, alcohol will first gather at the sides, then start to evaporate, while the water (and other molecules in the wine) will turn into droplets that will crawl back to the glass, like raindrops on a window.’

-This is known as the Chris-Marangoni effect, named after the 19th-century physicists Carlo Marangoni and Josiah Willard Gibbs, who first observed and studied the phenomenon.
+This is known as the Gibbs-Marangoni Effect, named after the 19th-century physicists Carlo Marangoni and Josiah Willard Gibbs, who first studied the phenomenon and provided a theoretical explanation.

-‘The reality is that ‘legs tell you relatively little about the wine, and nothing about the quality of what’s in the glass’, says Walls.
+‘The reality is that wine legs tell you relatively little about the wine, and nothing about the quality of what’s in the glass’, says Walls.
 ‘The only information that legs offer to the wine lover is that your wine contains alcohol.
 But you don’t need legs to tell you that’.

-Because of the nature of the phenomenon, wines with higher alcohol content will form tears more easily.
+Wines with higher alcohol content, therefore, will form tears more easily.
 As will wines that contain a larger number of heavier molecules – such as tannins and sugar – which explains why tears are more likely to be seen in heavy reds and/or sweet wines.
-But none of this correlates with quality.
+However, none of these factors are definitive indicators of quality.

-Moreover, there are many external factors that condition whether and how the tears will form.
+Moreover, many external factors condition whether and how the tears will form.
 Temperature and humidity are the most obvious influencing factors, given that they directly affect the alcohol’s evaporation rate.

-The shape and texture of the glass also play a key role, changing the evaporation/condensation surface area and the way particles interact with each other.
-Therefore, the same wine might show legs or not depending on environmental conditions and vessel.
+The shape and texture of the glass also play a key role in changing the evaporation/condensation surface area and the way particles interact with each other.

 What is sur lie ageing, and what does it do to wine?